Roja (film): Soundtrack

 The soundtrack and background score for the film was composed by A. R. Rahman in his debut as a music director.
-Mani Ratnam, who previously worked with Ilayaraaja in his earlier films, replaced him with Rahman, who worked as a keyboard programmer for Ilayaraaja for his film Moodu Pani (1980), also marking their first collaboration as well.
+Mani Ratnam, who previously worked with Ilayaraaja in his earlier films, replaced him with Rahman, who worked as a keyboard programmer for Ilayaraaja for his film Punnagai Mannan (1986), also marking their first collaboration as well.
 The album features seven tracks in Tamil and Hindi, and six tracks in Telugu, Malayalam and Marathi and five tracks in the instrumental adaptation album.

 The song "Thamizha Thamizha" is a poem written by Subramanya Bharathi.
 "Chinna Chinna Aasai" was the first song Rahman had composed for the film.
 The song "Kadhal Rojave" has two versions in both Tamil and Hindi; a solo and a duet in the former.
 The Hindi version of the song, titled "Roja Jaaneman", has two versions – one by S. P. Balasubrahmanyam and the other by Hariharan.

 The album received critical acclaim and was also listed in Time magazine's "10 Best Soundtracks" of all time.
 The Tamil and Hindi versions of the album sold over million units in India, with the Tamil version selling over 200,000 units and the Hindi version selling 2.8 million units.